MicrosoftDocs/visualstudio-docs/docs/get-started/includes/ide-overview.md

 - [IntelliSense](../../ide/using-intellisense.md)

    IntelliSense is a set of features that display information about your code directly in the editor and, in some cases, write small bits of code for you.
-IntelliSense is basic documentation inline in the editor, so you don't have to look up type information elsewhere.
+IntelliSense is like having basic documentation inline in the editor, so you don't have to look up type information elsewhere.

    The following illustration shows how IntelliSense displays a member list for a type: